near/docs/docs/validator/delegation.md

 'meerkat.testnet'

 ```
-Where `meerkat.stakewars.testnet` is a lockup account, and `meerkat.testnet` is the owner that can issue the commands below.
+Where the <LOCKUP_ID> is `meerkat.stakewars.testnet`; and the result is `meerkat.testnet`.
+In the examples below, <OWNER_ID> is always the output of this command.

-The process to delegate with lockup funds are:
+You can stake with Lockup contracts in three steps:
-1. Set the staking pool
+1. Set up the staking pool
 2. Deposit and stake the tokens
 3. Measure the rewards